📊 Projekt

 Methods

-• Interdisciplinary research and networking
+• Interdisciplinary research and collaboration

 • Working groups (e.g. AG Git+, AG Reading and Writing Workshop Digitality)